 And that doesn't even count any existing private loans you may have as well.
 The perk of refinancing is that many lenders will allow you to combine all of your loans, federal and private, together into one.

-Securing a lower interest rate may save you thousands of dollars over the course of the loan.
-There are two main ways that you can save money
+Getting a good interest rate may save you thousands of dollars over the course of the loan.
+There are two main ways that you can save money:

 You need to have at least good credit (if not great), or a cosigner that does

 You may need to have a degree to be eligible to refinance

 Now, a couple of potential downsides that you'll need to be aware of.